Balmer Lawrie Board Confirms Fine Waiver Requests After NSE, BSE Penalties

 • Government Nominee Directors

-The disclosure was made under Regulation 30 read with Point 20(b) of Para A of Part A of Schedule III of the SEBI Listing Regulations.
+The disclosures were made under Regulation 30 read with Point 20(b) of Para A of Part A of Schedule III of the SEBI Listing Regulations.
 This regulation mandates listed companies to inform stock exchanges about fines, penalties, or disciplinary actions imposed by regulatory authorities.
-The company fulfilled this obligation by notifying both NSE and BSE about the penalty and its circumstances.
+The company fulfilled this obligation by notifying both NSE and BSE about the penalties and their circumstances through official communications dated February 27, 2026, and February 28, 2026.

 Historical Stock Returns for Balmer Lawrie & Co